ssuljo/aws-kpl-producer/README.md

 * **pom.xml** - The Maven project configuration file that includes project details, dependencies, and build settings.

+## Prerequisites
+Before running this demo project, make sure you have the following prerequisites:

+* **Java Development Kit (JDK)**: Ensure you have Java 8 or later installed.
+* **Amazon Web Services (AWS) Account**: You need an AWS account to create and manage Kinesis streams, DynamoDB tables, and other AWS resources.
+* **AWS CLI**: Install and configure the AWS Command Line Interface (CLI) to set up your AWS credentials.

 ## Getting Started

 To run the application, follow these steps: